moorepants/dissertation/_sources/physicalparameters.txt

 wheels were estimated by measuring the linear distance traversed along the ground through at least ten rotations of the wheel.
 Each wheel traversal was measured separately and the measurements were taken with rider seated on the bicycle, except for the gyro bicycle which had no rider.
-A 72kg rider sat on the Delft bicycles and an 84kg rider on the Davis instrumented bicycle (I gained some weight after drinking all that good beer in the Netherlands!).
+A 72 kg rider sat on the Delft bicycles and an 84 kg rider on the Davis instrumented bicycle [#weight]_.
 A 30 meter tape measure (resolution: 2mm) was pulled tight and taped on a flat level smooth floor for the Delft bicycles and we marked a 68 foot length on the floor and used a 1/16 inch resolution ruler to measure the 6 to 15 inch additional distance for the Davis bicycles.
-The tire was marked and aligned with the tape measure Figure :ref:`figTireChalk`.
+The tire was marked and aligned with the tape measure :ref:`Figure 2 <figTireChalk>`.
 The accuracy of the distance measurement is approximately :math:`\pm0.01` meter.
 The tires were pumped to the recommended inflation pressure before the measurements.
 The wheel radius is calculated by

 .. math::
     :label: wheelRadius